Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### ​You decide to buy a reserved instance for a term of one year.
+### You decide to buy a reserved instance for a term of one year.
 Which option provides the largest total discount?

 - [x] All up-front reservation.
 - [ ] All reserved instance payment options provide the same discount level.